TSA Security Officer Career Profile

 According to DHS, the TSA screens nearly 2 million passengers per day in airports across the country.
 With so much responsibility and so much work, TSA security officer jobs offer abundant opportunities for criminal justice career seekers.

-Job Duties and Work Environments for TSA Security Officers
+Job Duties and Work Environment

 The security officers of the TSA are the nation's first line of defense against threats to air traffic.
 Working in conjunction with other federal law enforcement partners, including Federal Air Marshals, TSA security officers help keep potentially dangerous people and items off of airplanes.